 Undoubtedly, if you select something like our Mindful Evening Cocoa Mix that has 3 grams of Melatonin, that will nudge the nighttime feels a little further.Â

-And if you're looking for a more targeted approach to sleep, our Organic Skinny Hot Cocoa Blend might be just the thing to add to your nightly ritual.
+And if you're looking for a more targeted approach to relaxation, our Organic Skinny Hot Cocoa Blend might be just the thing to add to your nightly ritual.
 Sweet dreams!

 --